 Paper Transport has some helpful tips for our drivers looking to budget better and cut out fast food.
-Driver Training and Development Manager Ross Christensen and Driver Training Instructor Paul Wasmer share their tips on packing for the road.
+Former Company Driver and now Local Operations Manager Ross Christensen and Company Driver Paul Wasmer share their tips on packing for the road.

 Before you begin packing for the road, be sure to consider your budget!
 Mapping out finances and routes can save a driver time overall.
 Here are some questions to keep in mind if you do stop for food:

 How much should I pay for a meal on the road?

 Spending $10 on one meal on the road may not hurt.
 Spending $10 for every meal 5 days a week is $80 spent on food in a week, $160 every 2 weeks, and $4,160 spent on fast food in one year!

 How can I pre-plan my route more efficiently?

 Route planning can help determine where a driver’s stops are and how much time it takes to get to your destination.
 You should not have to divert from your path too much to look for food options.
 By planning out your meals, finances, and routes, you can feel good about making health-conscious choices.